blackducksoftware/blackduck-alert/deployment/docker-swarm/external-db/README.md

 - A Docker host with at least 2GB of allocatable memory.
 - Administrative access to the docker host machine.
-- You must create a postgres user and database that the created user owns for Alert to create the database structure.
+- You must create a Postgres user and database that the created user owns for Alert to create the database structure.
 - Before installing or upgrading Alert the desired persistent storage volumes must be created for Alert and needs to be either:
     - Node locked.
     - Backed by an NFS volume or a similar mechanism.